user-11150/puel/docs/introduction.md

-# UEL's information
+# UEL software
-## UEL's information
-UEL is UEL's developers to develop programming language

-## What about UEL?
+## Introductions
-* Strong type
-* Dynamic type
+The UEL was created on April(According to the commit record, it was in March, but the first release was in April) 2024, It's a programming language

+## A story of UEL

+--8<-- "docs/misc/story-about-uel.md"